 The Nurses is a visual art installation consisting of 25 bizarre glove puppets.
 Each in various stages of disrepair: clothing, stitches, stuffing, even faces falling apart.

 The puppets are cast, painted and sewn to resemble nursing staff: each has a reversible face, one side a manic smile, desperate to be kind under difficult conditions; the other side a dark frown, depicting the realisation that they do not have the resources to properly care for the sick.
-Due to reduced funding and the government selling off departments of the British NHS to inexperienced private companies, employees are over stretched and under equipped.
-They are conflicted as they pursue their vocation to care, whilst being restrained by governmental cutbacks.
 The nursing and healthcare staff are unable to control the situation.
 They have no autonomy.
 They are being controlled and manipulated: just like a puppet.